didiersmith/steve/chapters/statist-infiltrators.md

 ## 0. Statist Infiltrators

 "The boys are all obsessed with their physics project," Stacy II's mom complained into her head.
+"Honestly, sometimes it feels like Steve doesn't even care that you won't make it to our afterlife."

-Stacy II thought she seemed particularly wound up today.
+"What?"
+Stacy II asked.

-"I heard that!"
-Stacy objected.
-"I'm not wound up!
-Just stressed.
-Steve's completely forgotten about their main job, which is aligning useful AIs.
-And everyone in New Sealand is so caught up in this stupid civil war that they've stopped caring about Steve.
-Allen's going to start pulling ahead any day."
+"You mean you didn't know?" her mom replied.
+"Steve's in debt.
+Your souls are some sort of weird collateral.
+Don't ask me how it works, it's all over my head.
+All I know is, if you don't regain control of the TD and get people to start worshipping Steve again, your soul goes to Allen when you die."

 "Who's Allen?"
-Stacy II asked.

-She and Filbert were sitting in the grass in the cabin of the Terrarium, watching the sea go by.
-Their remaining parents and siblings had already made it to the new settlement in the Transarctic Mountains, and had helped coordinate their passage.
-Cosmo was curled up asleep a few meters away - Antarctica was too cold to reach by ketzel, but they still felt obliged to bring him.

-"Allen's one of the other competitors," her mom responded.
-"He's the one all the camel jockeys with the AK-47s love."

-"Right," Stacy II responded.
-"Isn't that okay?
-They probably make good warriors.
-What difference does it make if they're aligned with Steve or Allen?"

-"A huge difference!" her mom snapped.
-"Those people are morons!
-And they suck.
-And so does Allen!"

-Stacy II rolled her eyes.
-"Very convincing argument, mom."

-"I'm serious!
-If Murdoch puts those idiots into warships and sends them off to battle, they'll just kamikaze themselves into the Dyson spheres and die.
-Then, we'll all look like idiots by association, the project will be canned, and StevieNix will be shut down.
-You'll be dead, I'll be dead, everyone will be dead."

-Stacy II laughed.
-Filbert looked at her, quizzically.
+Stacy II's mom explained.
+She shrieked.
+Filbert looked at her weirdly.

-"Talking with my mom," she explained.
-"She's being dramatic."

-He nodded silently and continued looking out at the water.
+After their escape from the Anarcho-Cannibalist village, they'd dropped Archie back home and taken the boat to the southernmost island in The Anarchy.
+From there, they'd been picked up by The Terrarium and were presently sitting in the grass, flying over the South Pacific to Antarctica.

-"I'm not being dramatic!"
-Stacy scolded her daughter.
-"StevieNix isn't being run as an act of charity!
-Murdoch is investing a fortune here.
-If it fails to deliver useful, aligned interstellar warriors...Do you know what happens to projects that don't deliver return on investment?"
+"That's assuming that they even still care about aligned souls at all," Stacy II's mom added.
+"The guy bankrolling all this, Murdoch, seems more interested in using your world as some sort of tech incubator.
+If you don't start delivering useful, aligned interstellar warriors...Do you know what happens to projects that don't deliver return on investment?"

-"They get canned," Stacy II conceded.
+"They get canned," Stacy II thought.
 "But what do you want me to do?
-I can't singlehandedly make an entire universe deliver ROI."

-"You need to revive Steve's meme!" her mom explained, exasperated.
-"It was going so well before."

-"I tried that," Stacy II responded bleakly, remembering her sermons on New Australia, and her clergy that abandoned her the moment she showed a sign of weakness.
-"It didn't work."

-"Well, obviously it wasn't going to work on _them_.
+I already tried to align people.
+Didn't you see what happened on New Australia?"

+"Well yeah," her mom replied.
+"Obviously you weren't going to be able to align _them_.
 Why do you think I banished them in the first place?
 Also, I don't think it helped that they hated you."

 "Thanks, mom.
 I appreciate the encouragement.
 Do you have any actual advice?"

 "Yes.
 Keep your pearls away from the swine."

-"Yeah yeah yeah, I've heard that one before.
+"Thanks mom, I hadn't heard that one before.
 Anything else?"

 "You can't just convert people at the barrel of a railgun.
 It doesn't stick.
 You have to win their hearts and minds."

-"You're not the first person to tell me that one either," Stacy thought, looking over at Filbert.

 Filbert chose that moment to spring to his feet and run to the window.
 "Look!" he shouted excitedly, pointing in the distance.
 "Land!"

 The sun reflected off a glimmering white ice sheet in the distance.
 Stacy II's heart beat rapidly and she began to sweat.
 Although she'd mostly enjoyed her day-to-day experience living with Anarchists on New Australia, she was wary of the fact that they'd been unable to scale past a hundred people before resorting to an institutionalized cannibalism-based justice system.
 What horrors would a society of millions of ungoverned people inflict on each other?
 Still, Vincent and Xavier had seemed fairly normal.
-And her family seemed happy enough.
 But Curtis had seemed normal too, right up to the point where he'd sentenced her friend to be roasted and eaten.

 "You'll be fine," her mom reassured her.
 "Vincent's Anarchy is totally different from Curtis's.
 These are _elite human capital_, don't you know."